johnb432/Zeus-Additions/README.md

 * **Remove Grenades from AI:** This module removes all types of grenade from the selected AI.
 * **Show Mission Object Counter:** This module prints what the Zeus has placed in the mission so far if the functionality is enabled (see CBA settings).
 * **Spawn ACE Medical Resupply:** Spawns an ACE medical resupply.
 If the module is placed on an object, it can put the resupply in the inventory of the object and clear out the inventory prior to that if wanted.
-* **Spawn Ammo Resupply:** Spawns a magazine resupply using lists predefined in the CBA settings.
+* **Spawn Ammo Resupply:** Spawns a magazine resupply using the list predefined in the CBA settings and another UI that is opened after the first window.
 If the module is placed on an object, it can put the resupply in the inventory of the object and clear out the inventory prior to that if wanted.
 * **Spawn Ammo Resupply for Unit:** Spawns a magazine resupply using the unit's weapons.
 The unit is either chosen by placing the module on the unit or the choosing a player from the menu.
 If multiple players are chosen from the menu, only the chronologically first selected one will be used.
 If the module is placed on a unit and you choose a player from the menu, the menu selection will take priority.
 If the module is placed on an object, it can put the resupply in the inventory of the object and clear out the inventory prior to that if wanted.
 It can use a blacklist which can be defined in the CBA settings.
 Supports the FK arsenal blacklist.
 * **Toggle Consciousness (forced):** Allows the Zeus to toggle a unit's consciousness state.
 This disregards any wake up conditions such as stable vitals.
 When applied to a player, it will notify them that their consciousness has been toggled.
 This is to avoid abuse.
 * **Toggle Snow Script:** Allows the Zeus to apply a snow script to players.
+* **Track Unit Death:** Allows the Zeus to select units to track.
+When a selected unit dies, the Zeus will be notified the way he set it.

 **Numerous CBA settings to customize modules:** To change them, go to Options -> Addon Options -> Zeus Additions - Main

 Inputs are arrays of strings.
 * **Blacklist:** Allows the user to set up a list of ammo that won't be put in the resupply using the "Spawn Ammo Resupply for unit" module.
-* **X Magazines:** Allows the user to set up custom arrays of ammunition to give to users using the "Spawn Ammo Resupply" module.
+* **X Ammunition:** Allows the user to set up custom arrays of ammunition to give to users using the "Spawn Ammo Resupply" module.
 * **Enable automatic blacklist detection for FK servers:** FK is a gaming community.
 * **Enable leave unconscious unit:** Allows the user to leave an unconscious remote controlled unit when pressing the ESCAPE key.
 Handy for people who have their Zeus key bound to a double tap.
 * **Enable no curator found hint:** If enabled, it will hint if no curator was found for JIP and object counter features.